Working in NZ if you’re aged 18 to 35

 Coming for a holiday and some work

-Working holiday visas are available to people from 45 countries.
-They're mainly for people aged 18 to 30, but for a few countries it's 18 to 35.
+Working holiday visas are available to people from lots of different countries.
+They’re mainly for people aged 18 to 30, but for a few countries it’s 18 to 35.
 For many countries, Immigration New Zealand (INZ) offers a set number of visas each year — that is, a quota.
-If the quota is full, you'll need to wait until the next year to apply.
+If the quota is full, you’ll need to wait until the next year to apply.

-You can stay for up to 12 months (or 23 months if you're from the UK or Canada).
-You don't need to have a job before you arrive, but you do need to have a return ticket or enough money to get home.
+You can stay for up to 12 months (or 23 months if you’re from the UK or Canada).
+You do not need to have a job before you arrive, but you do need to have a return ticket or enough money to get home.

 Find out if you can come on a working holiday and what you need to do before you apply.

 You cannot renew a working holiday visa, but if you’ve worked for at least 3 months doing seasonal work in the fruit and vegetable, or wine industries, you can apply to stay for another 3 months.

 Using your skills and experience to get a job

 If you’re highly skilled you can come to New Zealand for up to 9 months to look for work in your field of expertise on a Silver Fern Job Search Visa.
 To apply you’ll need to: